Group Interviews: A Full Guide (Purpose, Tips & Examples)

 7. Praise others’ ideas

-While this may sound somewhat counter-productive (considering the fact you’re here to sell yourself, not the competition), I can assure you it is not.
 In fact, by acknowledging valuable contributions from other candidates, whether an idea during a group exercise or an answer they provide, you’re able to stand out as both a team player and a leader.

-Remember not to be patronising, though.
-You should always treat your competition with respect – after all, you may end up working with them, either in this position or another, and an arrogant and condescending attitude will definitely not impress the hiring manager.
+Remember not to be patronizing, though.
+You should always treat your competition with respect — after all, you may end up working with them, either in this position or another, and an arrogant and condescending attitude will definitely not impress the hiring manager.
 So, don’t laugh, snicker or grimace at their ideas and opinions, even if they are truly ridiculous!

 8. Mind your body language

-Our body language can speak volumes of what we really think or feel – trouble is: we’re not always aware of the signals we give off, which can often be potentially damaging to our chances of getting the job we’re interviewing for.
-This is especially true in group interviews where it is easier to stand out like a sore thumb.
+Our body language can speak volumes of what we really think or feel — trouble is: we’re not always aware of the signals we give off, which can often be potentially damaging to our chances of getting the job we’re interviewing for.
+This is especially true in group interviews where it’s easier to stand out like a sore thumb.

 Here are some body language tricks to help you convey you’re the ideal candidate for the job: